Step one: preparing the base.

 There are a few ways to achieve a light base.
 If you know you want all of your hair bright, I would recommend a full bleach service, which will lighten every hair on your head.
 If you want to keep your natural base and with most of the color on the ends, a full painting is the way to go.
 Your hair may require more than one full bleach or full painting, and this cannot be determined until after the first round of lightener.

-If you want pastels, your base has to absolutely free of any warm tones, in other words, white blonde.
+If you want pastels, your hair has to absolutely free of any warm tones, in other words, white blonde.
 Generally these colors will not happen during the first session.

 Step two: the colors!